ucsdCSE110wi16/CSE110M260T16/userStories.md

 2. Logging In and creating task lists
  - As a customer
- - I want to be able to create a self entitity in the task app
+ - I want to be able to create a self entity in the task app
  - So that I can manage my own task lists that I'm a part of and manage my own tasks within those task lists
  - Priority: 10
  - Time: 10 days